Why should I care what is in the sunscreen bottle?

 What does Broad Spectrum mean?

 Broad Spectrum sunscreens protect you from both UVA and UVB light.
-Both these are contributing factors to skin damage and skin cancer so always choose a broad spectrum sunscreen.
+Both of these are contributing factors to skin damage and skin cancer so always choose a broad spectrum sunscreen.

 What does SPF mean?